-CAUTION: Before installing any AC wiring, review the safety information at the beginning of this manual and the following to ensure a safe and long-lived system:
+CAUTION: Before installing any AC wiring, review the safety information and cautionary markings at the beginning of this manual and the directions below to ensure a safe and long-lived system:

-- Read all instructions and cautionary markings located at the beginning of this manual and in the pre-installation section before installing the inverter and batteries. - Always use properly rated circuit breakers.
-If using an electrical sub-panel, circuit breakers can be moved from the main electrical panel to the sub-panel only if the breakers are also listed to be installed in the sub-panel. - AC wiring must be no less than #10 AWG (5.3 mm2) gauge copper wire and be approved for the application (i.e., residential, RV, or marine wiring). - DO NOT connect the inverter's output to an AC power source.
-This could cause severe damage to the inverter and is not covered under warranty.
+- Always use properly rated circuit-breakers.
+If using an electrical sub-panel, circuit breakers can only be moved from the main electrical panel to the sub-panel if the breakers are also listed to be installed in the sub-panel. - AC wiring must be no less than #12 AWG (3.3 mm2) gauge copper wire and be approved for the application (i.e., RV or marine wiring). - DO NOT connect the inverter's output to an AC power source.
+This could cause severe damage to the inverter and is not covered under warranty. - The wire sizes recommended in this manual are based on the ampacities given in Table 310.17 (in free air) of the National Electrical Code.
+ANSI/NFPA 70, for 75°C (167°F) copper wire based on an ambient temperature of 30°C (86°F).